 From 2015-2017, Vanessa coordinated the successful completion of a two-year pilot feasibility study, during which time all of ZERO’s testing platforms, pipelines and logistics were evaluated and validated.
-In September 2017, the ZERO national clinical trial was launched, involving children with high-risk cancers at all eight child oncology centres across Australia over a 3-year period.
-The announcement in April 2020 of joint funding by the Australian Government and the Minderoo Foundation led to the extension of ZERO which, by 2023, will become available to all Australian children diagnosed with cancer.
+In September 2017, the ZERO national clinical trial was launched, involving children with high-risk cancers at all eight child oncology centres across Australia.
+The announcement in April 2020 of joint funding by the Australian Government Medical Research Future Fund (MRFF) and the Minderoo Foundation has enabled the extension of ZERO which, by 2023, will become available to all Australian children diagnosed with cancer.

 As well as ensuring the efficient, effective, and clinically responsible delivery of all aspects of ZERO, Vanessa is working to build the Program into a sustainable national platform.
 ‘The aim throughout ZERO has been to lay the foundations of a path to implementing a personalised medicine program within the Australian health system,’ she says.
-‘I want to see all children with cancer have equitable access to personalised medicine.’
+‘I want to see all children with cancer have equitable access to personalised medicine in the future.’

-Vanessa has extensive experience in oncology, clinical, and prenatal diagnostic genetics service delivery in public and private sectors, laboratory management, accreditation, quality assurance, policy and leadership development.
-She is an Associate of the Royal College of Pathologists of Australasia, holds an MBA in general management, and is a Fellow of the Human Genetics Society of Australasia.
+Vanessa has extensive experience in oncology, clinical, and prenatal diagnostic genetics service delivery in public and private sectors, industry leadership in Asia Pacific, laboratory management, accreditation and quality assurance, and policy and leadership development.
+She holds an MBA in general management, is an Associate of the Royal College of Pathologists of Australasia (RCPA), and a Fellow of the Human Genetics Society of Australasia (HGSA).

 2018: The Kids Cancer Project – “Science Project of the Year”